PaulT95/Spike2_Collecting/README.md

 2. **Snippet Functionality**:
    - Lunch the visual live feedback, while the sequencer does the hard work in the back ground.
 Extract then the data within a user-defined XY range (default: 15s) set in the XY-ramp settings.
    - The snippet exports all **RAW** channels as a `.MAT` file, capturing data from Cursor(0) to Cursor(0) + (X range * n repetition) + 1s.
 This includes one second before and after the defined range to ensure comprehensive data collection.

+Further details and explanation are provided in the readme file.

 ### Sequencer Details
 The sequencer dynamically updates based on changes made in the "XY Rep / Seq Config" settings, eliminating the need for manual reprogramming.
 This: